Do you have extra zucchini or summer squash?

 If your squash has overgrown and has a very large seedy center you may want to remove it.
 Just use a spoon and scoop it out.

-Not that we ever leave our zucchini too long so it gets overgrown now do we?
+Not that we ever leave our zucchini too long so it gets overgrown now, do we?

-Next cut each zucchini or squash into lengths.
+Next, cut each zucchini or squash into lengths.
 Then cross cut the lengths into diced pieces.
-The more evenly you can get the sizes the better.
+The more evenly you can get the sizes, the better.

-Blanch for 3 minutes.
-Spread on Dehydrator trays and dry at 135 for 5 to 10 hours.
-Actual time will depend on how small you diced your zucchini, how full you packed your dehydrator, even humidity can affect the time.
+Spread on dehydrator trays and dry at 135 for 5 to 10 hours.
+Actual time will depend on how small you diced your zucchini, how full you packed your dehydrator, and even humidity can impact the time.

 Zucchini and squash is done when it is crispy dry.

-Dehydrating corn, step by step directions to create your own dried sweet corn.
+Dehydrating corn: Step-by-step directions to create your own dried sweet corn.

-Page last updated: 3/12/2021
+Page last updated: 6/9/2021